 To compensate, young business owners must show they possess the required grit and work ethic to succeed in business by conforming to traditional business values.

-This means that the gesture of presenting a business card to someone gives off the impression that they know the rules of the established guard and willing to play the game.
+This means that the gesture of presenting a business card to someone gives off the impression that they know the rules of the established guard and are willing to play the game.

 A business card is also a first impression, which means that you’re offering a glimpse of your brand and its values from the moment you hand it over; therefore, it pays to stand out and offer something a little different.